ezratweaver/UltimateMathFlashCards/README.md

 _tkinter_

- _Please note that ONLY if your trying to run on Linux or Mac YOU MUST download the required libraries, and run through the ptkinter-flashcards-v0.2.3.linux.py or the ptkinter-flashcards-v0.2.3.mac.py file, however if your a windows user, the script is packaged up with all the necessary libraries needed to run_
+ _Please note that ONLY if your trying to run on Linux or Mac YOU MUST download the required libraries, and run through the ptkinter-flashcards-v0.2.3.1.other.py file, however if your a windows user, the script is packaged up with all the necessary libraries needed to run_

 _This build has also only been tested python version 3.10.10_